If you need gift ideas for bodybuilders and other types of weightlifters, this post is for you.

 Of all the different kinds of people who lift weights, bodybuilders are probably the most likely to develop muscle imbalances and mobility restrictions.

 This is because they have a tendency to focus more on “show” muscles, like the chest, biceps and quads; and less on the back, triceps and hamstrings.

 The most obvious solution is to have a more balanced approach to training.
 However, it’s important to actively work on mobility, too.

-One of the most effective tools you could buy for a bodybuilder who needs to improve his mobility and soft tissue quality, is a foam roller.
+One of the most effective tools you could buy as a gift for a bodybuilder or weightlifter who needs to improve his mobility and soft tissue quality is a foam roller.
 It is used to release myofascial tissue by rolling different parts of the body (i.e. mid-back, lats, thighs, arms, calves, etc.) over it.